raviiii1/spring-boot-db-replication-2/README.md

 # SpringBoot DB Replication
 **Routing write and read queries to master and slave db respectively.**

-Springboot application to demonstrate master/slave replication using AbstractRoutingDataSource.
+Springboot application to demonstrate master/slave replication using `AbstractRoutingDataSource`.

 **Pros** :
 1. Instead of using javax's `@Transactional` for routing, one can implement customised anotations.